danieljprice/splash/docs/advanced.rst

 Before we proceed any further, we will first change the axes to be in physical units rather than code units.
-Pressing ‘q’ in the plot window to exit interactive mode and return to the main menu, and from the d)ata menu, turn the “use physical units option” on:
+Pressing ‘q’ in the plot window to exit interactive mode and return to the main menu, and from the :ref:`sec:menu-d`, turn the “use physical units option” on:

 ::